ResearchComputing/Documentation/docs/cloud/aws/lca0/getting-started/aws-console-access.md

 # Accessing the AWS Management Console

 ## Prerequisites
-1. You are a member of CU Boulder you will be using your CU Identikey.
+1. If you are a member of CU Boulder, you will be using your CU Identikey.
 If you are from another institution but have access to CU Boulder AWS resources, sign in using your institution's credentials.

 2. CU Anchutz users: to get your account synced to the Boulder Entra tenant, send a ticket to the [CU Anschutz OIT Service Desk](https://www.ucdenver.edu/offices/office-of-information-technology/get-help) and request access to Boulder's AWS instance.
 As part of this process, you'll need to set up Microsoft MFA, so have your mobile phone number ready.